google/flax/examples/ogbg_molpcba/README.md

 ![Prediction on a caramboxin molecule](https://www.gstatic.com/flax_examples/ogbg_molpcba.svg "Prediction on a caramboxin molecule")

 We use [Jraph](https://github.com/deepmind/jraph/),
-a JAX library for Graph Neural Networks, to train and evaluate on the [ogbg-molpcba](https://ogb.stanford.edu/docs/graphprop/) dataset, part of the [Open Graph Benchmark](https://ogb.stanford.edu/).
+a JAX library for Graph Neural Networks, to define models which are trained on the [ogbg-molpcba](https://ogb.stanford.edu/docs/graphprop/) dataset, part of the [Open Graph Benchmark](https://ogb.stanford.edu/).